Chase H.Q.: Commercial

 The home computer conversions topped the UK sales chart in Christmas 1989.
-The ZX Spectrum version of the game was later number 2 on the UK sales charts in early 1990, behind Rainbow Islands.
+The ZX Spectrum version reached number two on the UK sales charts in early 1990, behind Rainbow Islands.

 Critical

-The arcade game was very well received by critics.
+The arcade game was well received by critics.
 Computer and Video Games gave it a positive review, stating "at last" a "racing game with something more to do than just whizzing around a track to beat the course time".
 They concluded that it is "fast and challenging with great graphics" and "good clear sound effects" and is "definitely a winner".
-ACE said that the "Out Run theme keeps being expanded and presented in different ways" like Power Drift but "Chase HQ is the best so far."
+ACE said that the "Out Run theme keeps being expanded and presented in different ways" like Power Drift but considered Chase HQ better than the former.
 They concluded that the game's driving and violence is "a winning coin-up combination".
 Crash said it "is a great game" and "the ultimate arcade version of cops-and-robbers movies".
 According to Arcade History, it "was arguably the first sprite-scaled racer since" Out Run "to truly capture the gaming public's imagination".

 The home computer conversions were also mostly well received by critics.
-The 16-bit Amiga and Atari ST versions received positive reviews, while the 8-bit ZX Spectrum and Amstrad CPC conversions received very high review scores and are generally recognised as the most accurate and most playable of the Ocean Software home computer releases.
+The 16-bit Amiga and Atari ST versions received positive reviews, while the 8-bit ZX Spectrum and Amstrad CPC conversions received high review scores and are generally recognised as the most accurate and most playable of the Ocean Software home computer releases.
 All three of the ZX Spectrum magazines awarded it 94% or above, praising the speed of the game and the originality.
 Crash gave the game 95%, while Sinclair User awarded it 96%.
 On the other hand, the 8-bit Commodore 64 conversion received a generally negative reception.

-The Sega Master System conversion was well received by critics.
-Computer and Video Games said the "gameplay is as exciting as it was in the arcades" and "the high-speed thrills of this conversion make it well worth a look."
+The Master System conversion was well received by critics.
+Computer and Video Games said the "gameplay is as exciting as it was in the arcades" and "the high-speed thrills of this conversion" makes this game worth to look at it.